California State Flower: California Golden Poppy

 Healthy Soils Initiative (HSI)

-Enacted April 2015
+Established April 2015

 Legislation:

 Created by Governor Jerry Brown’s Executive Order B-30-15, authorized under the Cannella Environmental Farming Act of 1995, Cal.
 Food & Agric.
-Code §§ 560–70 (2019), and codified in the California Global Warming Solutions Act of 2006, Cal.
-Health & Safety Code §§ 38500-38599 (2019).
+Code §§ 560–70, with Healthy Soils Program added to that Act (as amended in 2016 by SB 859).
+Governor Gavin Newsom’s Executive Order N-82-20 directs the California Department of Food and Agriculture to “enhance soil health and biodiversity through the Healthy Soils Initiative”.
+California Global Warming Solutions Act of 2006, Cal.
+Health & Safety Code §§ 38500-38599 was amended in 2022 by AB1757 to mandate that emission targets be set for Nature-Based Climate Solutions on Natural and Working Lands.

 N/A